-We thank Dr. Omri Dvir from the Hebrew University, Israel for the help with WDS maps and to Dr. Navot Morag from the Geological Survey of Israel for the help with XRD analyses and interpretation.
-We thank Dr. Einat Nativ-Roth and Mrs. Roxana Golan from the Ilse Katz Institute for Nanoscale Sciences and Technology, Ben-Gurion University of the Negev for their help with SEM imaging and EBSD mapping.
-We also thank Prof. Jon Woodhead for his useful review, which significantly improved this manuscript.
-This study was supported by the Israeli Government (under the Geological Survey of Israel, Dead Sea, project 40709).
+Acknowledgements.
+We thank Omri Dvir from the Hebrew University, Israel, for help with WDS maps and Navot Morag from the Geological Survey of Israel for help with XRD analyses and interpretation.
+We thank Einat Nativ-Roth and Roxana Golan from the Ilse Katz Institute for Nanoscale Sciences and Technology, Ben-Gurion University of the Negev, for their help with SEM imaging and EBSD mapping.
+We also thank Jon Woodhead for his useful review, which significantly improved this paper.

+Financial support.
+This research has been supported by the Geological Survey of Israel, Dead Sea (project no. 40709).